 survive a major operation more often.

-This makes great argument as to why marriage is important, especially for a solid, healthy marriage.
+This makes a great argument as to why marriage is important, especially for a solid, healthy marriage.

 Building Wealth & Healthy Finances